|Ivan Sutherland - Father of Computer Graphics|

 Page 1 of 3

 Computer graphics wasn't invented by one man, but Ivan Sutherland had a lot to do with it and his is the name you generally think of first in connection with its development.

 Today we live in a world of where we take computer graphics for granted.
-It is inconceivable that we could go back to the days when the only interface was character-based - even if there are lots of Linux programmers who claim the command line is all you need and some IBM 360 fans who counter claim that in fact the punch card is all you need.
+It is inconceivable that we could go back to the days when the only interface was character-based - even if there are lots of Linux programmers who claim the command line is all you need.

 What you might find remarkable is that in those bygone days we even managed to find games, like Star Trek, that could be played on an entirely graphic-less computer – and they were judged exciting, addictive even.